isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 in order to allow for some of the benefits of the new road to be given to non-motorway traffic and also to reduce the amount of junctions required for an urban motorway.
+When this happens the new all-purpose road, which is invariably an A road, is given the M number but with an (A) suffixed.

 Fortunately, it is not allowed for a road like the <span class="m">A21(M)</span>
 to have a service road called the A21(M)(A).